cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 ELevate is developed and built as a tool for RHEL-based distributives, not just CloudLinux specifically.
 ELevate supports migrating to/from other distributions and is open for all to contribute to and enhance.
-You can find more information and FAQ about the AlmaLinux ELevate this project is built upon at [almalinux.org/elevate](https://almalinux.org/elevate) and [Migration SIG](https://wiki.almalinux.org/sigs/Migration) and contribute using the ELevate Contribution Guide.
+You can find more information and FAQ about the AlmaLinux ELevate this project is built upon at [almalinux.org/elevate](https://almalinux.org/elevate) and [Migration SIG](https://wiki.almalinux.org/sigs/Migration), as well as contribute using the ELevate Contribution Guide.

 ### ELevate Quickstart Guide